natallzl/data310/Feb26Response.md

 **Why would we include more than one filter?
 How many filters did you assign as part of your architecture when training a model to learn images of numbers from the mnist dataset?**

 We might include more than one filter to emphasize multiple features in an image.
 Or, we might utilize a pooling filter in addition to a convolution filter to make the image smaller.
-I think only one filter was assigned when training a model - unless the Flatten and each Dense layer (relu and softmax) are considered filters, then three filters were assigned as part of the architecture when training the mnist model.
+I think only one filter was assigned when training the mnist model - unless the Flatten and each Dense layer (relu and softmax) are considered filters, then three filters were assigned as part of the architecture when training the model.

 ### MSE